CHERIoT-Platform/CHERIoT-Platform.github.io/_posts/2024-03-06-cheriot-network-stack.markdown

 title:  "Compartmentalising network stacks with CHERIoT"
 date:   2024-03-08T12:00+00:00
 categories: rtos networking auditing
-author: "David Chisnall and Hugo Lefevre"
+author: "David Chisnall and Hugo Lefeuvre"
 ---

 This week, we have made the ongoing work on a [CHERIoT network stack](https://github.com/CHERIoT-Platform/network-stack) public and we will be demonstrating it at the Digital Security by Design all-hands meeting next week.